 Librarians - Not Redundant in a Digital Age

-While the world is rapidly shifting to digital media, librarian may seem to be going the way of the paper book; however, librarians are not becoming obsolete.
-Here are several ways their jobs are changing but not going away.
+While the world is rapidly shifting to digital media, librarian may seem to be going the way of the paper book.
+However, librarians are not becoming obsolete.
+Here are several ways librarian jobs are changing and why they are not going away.

 Work for Librarians in a Digital Future

 Librarians can still support student research by directing them to legitimate websites for research, helping them gauge the bias of particular sources and properly cite resources.

 Librarians still act as chaperones and advisers for children reading in children's areas and ensure that students who are supposed to be studying at the library aren't engaging in disruptive behavior.

 Many librarians run reading incentive programs to encourage children and teens to read.

 Librarians may or may not support special collections, acting more like curators and museum assistants than traditional librarians.